The modelling of the action potentials in myelinated nerve fibres: Discussion and summary

 It is important to emphasize that the proposed continuum-based model is philosophically similar to how the transmission line equations are composed.
 The `unit-cell' in the context of the myelinated axon in the model is composed of the node of Ranvier and the myelinated section next to it.
-This is opposed to the alternative approach which is also relatively popular in the literature where the classical HH model is used in the nodes of Ranvier while myelinated sections are handled separately either through some numerical scheme or by an alternative model coupled with the HH model in the node of Ranvier through some mechanism.
-Having a relatively simple pair of PDEs which are connected to the fundamental principles in physics (i.e., Maxwell equations for anything involving the movement of charges in an environment) could be considered superior to investigating causal connections and making predictions than something that is not as clearly connected to the first principles of physics.
+This is opposed to the alternative approach {where the processes in nodes of Ranvier are described by the classical HH model} while myelinated sections are handled separately either through some numerical scheme or by an alternative model coupled with the HH {equations} in the node of Ranvier through some mechanism.
+Having a relatively simple pair of PDEs which are connected to the Maxwell equations for anything involving the movement of charges in an environment could be considered superior to investigating causal connections and making predictions than something that is not as clearly connected to the {basic physical considerations}.

-Finally, we briefly discuss the question of the energy of the AP pulse in both myelinated and unmyelinated axons, making an argument that while the normally used capacitor-energy-based energy estimate is a reasonable starting point, something more could be needed.
-Speculating that perhaps instead of considering capacitor energy as the energy of an AP signal it could be better to consider the power of the signal (either in space, at a fixed time or in time, at a fixed spatial point).